Ali-Hady/Human-Activity-Detection/README.md

 # Human-Activity-Detection
-My Human Acttivity Detection Data Science Project based on real data from Smartphone Sensors
+My Human Acttivity Detection Data Science Project based on real data from Smartphone Sensors.
+The model I used is Random Forest Classifier with hyper-parameters to avoid overfitting.
+The model generalized well on data unseen before by subjects that were left out of the training process.
+Beacuse the model is tree-based, I did not need scaling or encoding.
+I dropped highly correlated features to remove noise, which improved metrics on test data.